sofiawallq/vintage-corner/README.md

 ![printscreen checkout view](static/images/printscreens/checkout_view.jpg)

+On smaller devices the order summary and delivery information stack on top of each other for an easier overview.

 ![printscreen checkout mobile view](static/images/printscreens/mobile_checkout.jpg) ![printscreen checkout mobile view two](static/images/printscreens/mobile_checkout_view-2.jpg)

-Every field has error handling to inform the user of what went wrong - again we get the opportunity to learn a little swedish here, but for those of you who aren't fluid in the language, the error message tells us that the cards expiration date has passed.
+Every field has error handling to inform the user of what went wrong - again we get the opportunity to learn a little swedish here, but for those of you who aren't fluid in the language the error message tells us that the cards expiration date has passed.

 ![printscreen card validation](static/images/printscreens/card_validation_2.jpg)